KylesCorner/CSCI460/README.md

 ## Tool Chain
 For 'init_make.sh' you need to edit the 'KERNEL_DIR' and 'LOGS_DIR' to fit your system.
-The script replaces the need to run the 'make' commands listed in the [programming assignment](https://canvas.umt.edu/courses/18301/assignments/228633).
+Run this script instead of the 'make' commands listed in the [programming assignment](https://canvas.umt.edu/courses/18301/assignments/228633).